GSA/digitalgov.gov/content/news/2021/03/2021-03-19-tts-reflects-black-histories-to-celebrate-year-round.md

 {{< card-quote text="Individual commitment to a group effort—that is what makes a team work, a company work, a society work, a civilization work." cite="Vince Lombardi, National Football League (NFL) coach" >}}

-“Let us celebrate Black Ingenuity.
+Let us celebrate Black Ingenuity.
 I’d like to shout out the work of Mobile, Alabama’s Lonnie Johnson.
 As an engineer with the Air Force and the Jet Propulsion Laboratory, Lonnie Johnson contributed to the development of countless high-profile projects, including the Stealth Bomber and the nuclear power source for NASA’s 1989 Galileo mission to Jupiter.
 But the most celebrated of Lonnie Johnson’s 120+ patents?
 The Super Soaker water gun!
 The Super Soaker was a runway success and became one of the most popular toys of the 1990s.
 The man is now a billionaire, and yet he continues to innovate.
 ‘The Super Soaker is good.
 But I want to do better.’
-He continues to work and innovate on solid state batteries and thermoelectric energy conversion.”
+He continues to work and innovate on solid state batteries and thermoelectric energy conversion.

  — Patrick Kigongo (he/him), Product Manager, 18F